What is SNAP?

 - Flyer - Summer Pandemic Electronic Benefits Transfer (P-EBT) food assistance program for children (July 21, 2022)

-- Flyer - NDWORKS - SNAP Statewide Voluntary Employment & Training Opportunities program
+- Flyer - NDWORKS - SNAP Statewide Voluntary Employment & Training Opportunities program.
+For more details about NDWORKS, contact the Customer Support Center.

-Quarterly Budget Insight: This report includes caseload and expenditure data for selected programs within the N.D.
-Department of Human Services.
+- Quarterly Budget Insight: This report includes caseload and expenditure data for selected programs within the N.D.
+Department of Health and Human Services.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.